kyma-project/btp-manager/docs/user/tutorials/04-50-create-service-instance-with-custom-secret.md

 ## Procedure

-1. When you have the Secret, create your ServiceInstance with the **btpAccessCredentialsSecret** field in the `spec` pointing to the new `my-secret` Secret and with other parameters as needed.
+1. When you have the Secret, create your ServiceInstance with the **btpAccessCredentialsSecret** field in the `spec` pointing to the new {YOUR_SECRET_NAME} Secret and with other parameters as needed.

    Here is an example of a ServiceInstance custom resource: